trueos/trueos-docs/trueos-handbook/install.rst

   partition.
 This means partitioning software is required, as described in :ref:`Creating Free Space`.

 * A backup of any existing data.
-This backup should not be stored on the computer's hard drive but on another computer, removable media such as a USB drive, or burnt onto a DVD media.
-While most installations will progress smoothly, it is always recommended to have a backup prepared in case of the unexpected.
+It is recommended to store this backup on a different computer, removable media such as a USB drive, or burnt onto a DVD media.
+While most installations progress smoothly, it is always recommended to have a backup prepared.

-When installing |trueos| onto a computer that is to contain multiple operating systems, care must be taken to select the **correct** partition in the :ref:`Disk Selection` screen.
-On a system containing multiple partitions, each partition will be listed.
+When installing |trueos| onto a computer that is to contain multiple operating systems, carefully select the **correct** partition in the :ref:`Disk Selection` screen.
+On a system containing multiple partitions, each partition is listed.

 .. danger:: Avoid selecting a partition containing an operating system or essential data.